 Measuring Your Analytics

-Social media can be a powerful tool in any marketing campaign; but to unlock its full potential, measuring and monitoring your metrics is crucial.
+Social media can be a powerful tool in your marketing campaigns; but to unlock its full potential, measuring and monitoring your brand's metrics is crucial.
 Listening to and acting on that data is what leads to successful social media campaigns.
 You can also make these steps easier and more efficient with the use of social media management tools.